 Pat originates from Eastbourne and studied at Eastbourne Grammar School before going to Brighton Polytechnic (now Brighton University), where he trained to become an Engineer, obtaining a Degree in Mechanical Engineering.
 He retains a strong passion for engineering, particularly in manufacturing industry where he has enjoyed a 40 year career.
 He worked for 23 years at Deutsch UK based in Hastings, a £30m UK Division of an International $600M US based company, as Manufacturing Director, Operations Director and finally Managing Director for the last seven years, before retiring in 2009.

-Mark Fisher is a senior member of faculty in the School of Business, Management and Economics at the University of Sussex and a member of the Senate and Council of the University.
+Mark Fisher is a senior member of faculty in the School of Business, Management and Economics at the University of Sussex Business School and a member of the Senate and Council of the University.
 His primary area of research covers the development of the University's widening participation programme, which seeks to reach young people who would not usually consider University.
 He is currently leading the development of new Online Distance Learning business degrees.

 Mark is a Chartered Accountant and also runs a consultancy service specialising in supporting not for profit organisations.